What matters more: Great work perks.. or great HR?

 How much do great work perks really contribute to happiness in the workplace?
 And what’s more important to employees – a good HR department or cool perks?
 We asked our users for feedback!

-I recently spoke to employees from our user Cosatto, a baby goods manufacturer that is consistently awarded as a Great Place to Work in the UK.
+I recently spoke to employees from our user Cosatto.
+They are a baby goods manufacturer that is consistently awarded as a Great Place to Work in the UK.

 The Cosatto employees all reinforced the message that happiness was vital to the organization.